 - Adapt your CV to the country's international standards.

-- Look into cross-border status if you live nearby.
+- Consider the cross-border option if you live nearby.

 Your next steps to work in Luxembourg

 Identify the sector and working language that fit your profile, prepare an international CV, then contact your target companies directly.
-Whether you want to settle or become a cross-border worker, Luxembourg offers rare opportunities to those who position themselves with precision and responsiveness.
+Whether you want to settle or become a cross-border worker, Luxembourg offers rare opportunities to those who position themselves precisely.